General information

 Week 3.
 Edgar Allan Poe: “William Wilson”, “Berenice”, “The Fall of the House of Usher”.

+Week 5.
+Emilia Pardo Bazán: “The Woman Who Came Back to Life”, “The Talisman”; Miguel de Unamuno: “The Man Who Buried Himself”.

 Week 6.
-Emilia Pardo Bazán: “The Woman Who Came Back to Life”, “The Talisman”; Miguel de Unamuno: “The Man Who Buried Himself”

-Week 7.
 Arthur Machen: “The Inmost Light”; H.P.
-Lovecraft: “The Call of Cthulhu”
+Lovecraft: “The Call of Cthulhu”; Julio Cortázar: “House Taken Over”.

 Week 11.
-Julio Cortázar: “House Taken Over”, “Letter to a Young Lady in Paris”, “Continuity of Parks”, “Axolotl”.
+Julio Cortázar: “Letter to a Young Lady in Paris”, “Continuity of Parks”, “Axolotl”.

-Week 13.
-Jorge Luis Borges: “The Library of Babel”, “Tlön, Uqbar, Orbius Tertius”, “The Circular Ruins”
+Week 12.
+Jorge Luis Borges: “The Library of Babel”, “Tlön, Uqbar, Orbius Tertius”, “The Circular Ruins”.

 Week 14.
-Javier Marías: “Gualta”, “Lord Rendall’s Song”, “The Resignation Letter of Señor de Santiesteban”
+Javier Marías: “Gualta”, “The Resignation Letter of Señor de Santiesteban”; Aixa de la Cruz: “True Milk”.

 Week 15.
 Final exam.